ViniciusSuaiden/Alien-Invasion/README.md

 # Alien Invasion
- Game.
-First Project.
+ First project!!
+And it's a game! :space_invader:

  From "Python Crash Course", the book I read to learn Python.

- Still learning...
+ Still learning... :eyeglasses: